Your privacy is important to us. If you are in a sensitive environment please use the Private Browsing mode of your web browser to view our site.

 At this time, the TelAbortion Study is available only in the project states listed here.
 If you live elsewhere but are able to have your consult and receive the package in a project state, please call the TelAbortion Coordinator to discuss your options.

 Otherwise, you will have to go in person to a clinic or medical office to have an abortion.

 If you are seeking telehealth medical abortion in Mexico, see TeleAborto.org for information on Gynuity’s Mexico-based study.

 This study is sponsored by Gynuity Health Projects, a non-profit reproductive health organization.
 The abortion care is being provided by partner clinics in our project states.

-It has been reviewed by the US Food and Drug Administration, as well as by multiple institutional review boards.
+It has been reviewed by multiple ethical review boards.